eaudex/eaudex.github.io/test.md

-# This Is a Test
+# This Is a MarkDown Test
-I write the content in markdown language.
+I am keeping notes in markdown language.

-## How Cool It is
+## How Cool It Is?
 Very cool.